dhiway/cord/docs/sdk/native-contract.md

 cryptographically verified activation envelope derives `production-approved`; the current unsigned P5 envelope does not satisfy that gate.

-The generated `cord-native-host-contract-manifest` is the supported typed host contract.
-Its 143 methods are projected from `native-route-contract.json`, the authoritative route inventory.
+`native-route-contract.json` is the authoritative typed host-route inventory and now contains 138 methods.
+Its generated TypeScript projection is updated independently of the network-bound descriptor and host schema, which remain fail-closed until the live Commons metadata identity is reconciled.
 Each entry binds ordered parameters, result/finality, Rust query or command variant, TypeScript callable, runtime API or pallet call, and the pallet/call indices used by current dispatch tables.
-Rust and TypeScript harnesses execute all 143 canonical request samples.
+Rust and TypeScript harnesses execute all 138 canonical request samples.
 The checked-in Commons V14 SCALE metadata is extracted from the current runtime Wasm and drives a byte-reproducible `polkadot-api` descriptor build.
 The route contract remains the authoritative product-policy
 projection: its closed payload schemas and canonical Rust/TypeScript factories deliberately expose